-What should I avoid while taking Rythmol (propafenone)?
+What should I avoid while taking Rythmol?

-Rythmol (propafenone) side effects
+Rythmol side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Also call your doctor at once if you have:

-swelling, rapid weight gain;
+sudden weight gain; or

-fever, chills, sore throat, flu symptoms, weakness;
+fever, chills, sore throat.

-Less serious side effects may include:
+Common side effects of Rythmol may include:

-unusual or unpleasant taste in your mouth;
+unusual or unpleasant taste in your mouth.